-Remember that the position where the clip is inserted will depend on the value of the setting 'Insert in Playlist' on P4.1, F5, that is to say before or after the selected playlist element.
+Remember that the position where the clip is inserted will depend on the value of the Insert in playlist parameter in the Operational Setup menu (p3.1 F6), that is to say before or after the selected playlist element.

 4. Press TAKE or INSERT on the Remote Panel to insert the clip from the clipboard at the requested location.